 Community Plan Updates

-The City of San Diego's 990-acre Grantville Redevelopment Project Area and Redevelopment Plan were established by the San Diego City Council on May 3, 2005.
-The Project Area is located in eastern San Diego and encompasses part of the Navajo Community, the Tierrasanta Community and the College Area Community.
-The Project Area includes portions of the San Diego River, and it is located in close proximity to Mission Valley, Mission Trails Park and San Diego State University.
+Grantville is located in eastern San Diego and encompasses part of the Navajo Community, the Tierrasanta Community and the College Area Community.
+The area includes portions of the San Diego River, and it is located in close proximity to Mission Valley, Mission Trails Park and San Diego State University.

 Our vision for Grantville in the year 2030 is for the improvement and reestablishment of an older neighborhood in central San Diego.
 We envision an attractive, balanced community with a desirable quality of life that capitalizes on its proximity to a network of freeways, trolley lines, natural environment, waterways, and open spaces.
 In the year 2030, Grantville is a community that…